lolasundara/portfolio/_case-study/pc.md

 ---
 layout: piece
-name: "pinnacle collective"
+name: "bare mud"
-image: "/pc.png"
+image: "/baremud.png"
-title: "Pinnacle Collective"
+title: "Bare Mud"
-category: "Front-End Web Design"
+category: "Branding"
-details: "Pinnacle Collective is a retail company, based in Ottawa.
-They provide various clothing collections for both men and women.
-More specifically young individuals and creatives who want to express themselves through the brands style."
+details: "Bare Mud is a local and organic mud mask brand focused towards both Men and Women.
+The logo was produced from the brand’s initials “BM”.
+Together the letters “B” and “M” form the abstract visual image of two females.
+In another perspective, the initials represents a masculine face, where the horizontal “B” resembles a set of eyes, and the “M” is the mouth."
-exploration-text: "I produced the wireframes and website design for Pinnacle Collective.
-The client had asked for a simple and monochromatic style, with a gold accent color.
-He also wanted it to portray a sophisticated but chic tone.
-His inspiration was influenced by stompinggrounds.com for reference."
+exploration-text: "I created the logo and brand identity for this mock company.
+I utilized the acronyms and transformed it into a visual feature which can now be used and placed on any packaging and products."
 exploration:
 variations:
   - sketch-1.jpg